Step One: Create a Trip

 Door County, Wisconsin’s best lakeside camping can be found at these 17 hike-in sites set up along 11 miles of Lake Michigan shoreline.
 It’s worth the hike to spend the night where the forest meets the cobblestones, sand and waves of Lake Michigan’s shores.

 Castle Rock Lake is Wisconsin’s fourth largest lake and the sites at this state park take advantage of some shoreline.
 There are drive-up sites, of course, but also some hike-in sites up to a mile from the parking lot.
 Or how about this: paddle-up sites!

 Set up your tent on the banks of the East Fork of the Black River.
 This is one of two campgrounds in the state forest and is located on the northern end.
 Good bass and walleye fishing await and you can canoe some mild rapids.

-Camp on the Mighty Mississippi and watch the river roll by.
+Camp on the mighty Mississippi and watch the river roll by.
 Located on an island just three miles south of La Crosse, Goose Island Campground is the largest county camp in the state.
-There are over 400 sites ranging from basic tent camping to RV parking.
+There are more than 400 sites ranging from basic tent camping to RV parking.
 Some of these sites are right on the river.
 The park also has river access and rentals for canoes and kayaks, as well as bait sales and a fish cleaning house.

-The Kickapoo River must be the crookedest river in the nation.
+The Kickapoo River must be the most crooked river in the nation.
 The portion within the Kickapoo Valley Reserve twists and turns through beautiful carved sandstone bluffs and offers good trout fishing.
 Within the reserve are 25 camp sites.
 A third of these are accessible from the river.
-This is primitive shoreline camping: just you, your tent and a fire ring.
+This is primitive shoreline camping -- just you, your tent and a fire ring.
 The river babbles into the night and might be joined by an owl or two.

 Blackhawk Memorial Park Campground